-If you are just a regular Internet user (not self-hosting anything), and you are currently using your ISP’s DNS server, I would switch to a 3rd party DNS service (e.g. Cloudflare).
+If you are just a regular Internet user (not self-hosting anything), and you are currently using your ISP’s DNS resolver, I would switch to a 3rd party DNS service (e.g., Cloudflare).

 Here are my opinions on the three typical ways to get DNS.

 ISP DNS Resolver: usually OK performance / no privacy

 - Since you are using servers they control, always assume your ISP is logging your DNS requests (no privacy).

 - Sometimes an ISP actually has worse DNS resolvers (slower, less secure) than a 3rd party DNS service.

 - Many years ago, I made use of my ISP’s DNS resolving services.
 They would occasionally go down every few months.
 It made it look like the Internet was down, but it was just their DNS resolvers that were down, which caused software to fail since they could not resolve domains to connect to services.

 Third-Party DNS Resolver (e.g., Cloudflare, OpenDNS): good-to-excellent performance / potentially less private